Ryne Stanek

-Ryne Thomas Stanek (born July 26, 1991) is an American professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
-He attended the University of Arkansas, where he played for the Arkansas Razorbacks baseball team.
+Ryne Thomas Stanek (born July 26, 1991) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for theTampa Bay Rays, Miami Marlins, Houston Astros, Seattle Mariners, and New York Mets.

+Stanek attended the University of Arkansas, where he played for the Arkansas Razorbacks baseball team.
 He was selected by the Rays in the first round of the 2013 MLB draft.
 He made his MLB debut in 2017.
-He previously played for the Tampa Bay Rays and Miami Marlins.
 Stanek often appeared as an opener, before the Rays traded him to the Marlins in 2019.
+He played for the Astros from 2021 to 2023, winning the 2022 World Series.
+Stanek became a free agent after the 2023 season, and signed with the Mariners for the 2024 season.
+He was then traded to the Mets during the season.

 Amateur career

 Stanek attended Blue Valley High School in Stilwell, Kansas.
 As a senior, Stanek pitched to a 5–1 win–loss record, a 0.72 earned run average (ERA), and 71 strikeouts.
-Out of high school, Baseball America ranked Stanek as the 42nd best available player in the 2010 Major League Baseball Draft.
+Out of high school, Baseball America ranked Stanek as the 42nd-best available player in the 2010 Major League Baseball draft.
 The Seattle Mariners selected Stanek in the third round, with the 99th overall selection, but he did not sign.

 Stanek then enrolled at the University of Arkansas to play college baseball for the Arkansas Razorbacks baseball team.
 In 2011, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
-As a sophomore in 2012, Stanek pitched to an 8–4 win–loss record with a 2.82 ERA and 83 strikeouts in 92 2/3 innings pitched.
+As a sophomore in 2012, Stanek pitched to an 8–4 record with a 2.82 ERA and 83 strikeouts in 92 2/3 innings pitched.
 He was named to the All-Tournament Team in the 2012 Houston College Classic.
 That summer, he played with the United States collegiate national baseball team.

 Prior to the 2013 season, Stanek was named a pre-season All-American by Baseball America, Perfect Game, and Collegiate Baseball, and the Southeastern Conference (SEC) Pre-season Pitcher of the Year.
 On March 25, 2013, Stanek was named the SEC Pitcher of the Week.
 He finished his junior year with a 10–2 record, a 1.39 ERA, 79 strikeouts, and 41 walks in 97 1/3 innings.
-In his three years at Arkansas, he compiled a 22–8 record and a 2.55 ERA, with a batting average against of .216.
+In his three years at Arkansas, he compiled a 22–8 record and a 2.55 ERA.